Projects in Tonga

 As English Language Teachers and Facilitators, Volunteers play multiple roles in English language development:

 Volunteers work with local teachers to increase their skills in general education and English teaching.
-Volunteers facilitate discussions and sessions on strategies and tips.
+Volunteers facilitate discussions and sessions on effective teaching strategies and tips.
 They identify best practices and areas for improvement in student-centered teaching methods, lesson planning, assessments, and inclusive education.
-Supporting these foundations, Volunteers engage in model teaching, mutual peer observations, developing learning materials, and bridging the English language capacity of teachers in the classroom.
+Supporting these foundations, Volunteers engage in model teaching, peer observations, developing learning materials, and bridging the English language capacity of teachers in the classroom.

-Improving student achievement in English
+Improve student achievement in English

-Volunteers co-plan and co-facilitate activities that increase the ability of community members to support students’ access to learning.
+Volunteers co-plan and co-facilitate activities that increase the ability of community members to support student access to learning.
 Activities include school fundraisers, contests, event planning, and home visits to involve parents in their children’s education and encourage parents to make time for continual learning.

 Volunteers also engage in community development work to mobilize local leaders in the community and address community needs through local resources.
 Volunteers are trained to utilize participatory tools in a phased approach to cooperative and collective community action.
 Community activities may include: